silverbullettechnology/tdsdr-build/README.md

 This approach is faster, but not recommended pending some issues with building the readline library.
-If the PetaLinux build fails the recommended action is to change back to the sdrdc-build working directory and re-run:
+If the PetaLinux build fails the recommended action is to change back to the tdsdr-build working directory and re-run:
 ```
 make
 ```